unstoppabledomains/domain-profiles/README.md

 ## Contributing

+We welcome contributions from the Web3 community.
+Please feel free to open issues or pull requests on this repo, and our team will work with you to make changes.

+### Running locally

 To contribute changes to the `domain-profiles` project, you'll need to clone the project and build it in your local environment.
 The following commands show how to clone the repo and run the UD.me website locally on your system.